Before reading on, please sign our online petition to help reduce plastic in our oceans. Thank you.

 4. Buy ethical engagement and wedding rings

 Try hunting for a unique wedding ring in antique shops or at the end-of-year shows for jewellery design students.
-Or seek out recycled gold or Fairtrade silver – just search online for suppliers.
+Or search online for suppliers of recycled gold or Fairtrade silver.

 5. Source local, organic food and drink for your wedding feast

 Source your food from a supplier that uses local, seasonal and organic food or ask your caterer to do this for you.
+Food from local farm shops or markets is less likely to come packaged in unnecessary plastic.
 Think about having a vegetarian or vegan wedding meal so that your food isn't contributing to climate change.

 Invite guests to bring their own contributions to the meal – this can help keep costs down too.
 You could even find a caterer who can make a wedding fest from surplus food.
 Your guests will be amazed at how beautiful and tasty dishes made from food waste can be, and you'll save a packet on your eco-friendly meal.